KiraResari/ceal-chronicler-f/Protocol.md

 * Next, before I continue with connected locations, I think I really want to add a location level, since even with only a few locations for testing presently, things are starting to get a bit messy
   * I'm not sure how much a location level will help there, but it'll definitely be better than not having one
   * I now did a considerable amount of work there that went so fluidly that I didn't pause to write about it here, and it's starting to look really good
-  * Next, I want to add that you can't lower the location level below that of your children
+  * Next, I want to add that you can't lower the location level to that of your children or below
     * That now works
+  * And the inverse would be making it so that the level can't be equal or higher than that of its parents
+    * And that works now too
+* This is as far as I'm getting with this today

+[Time elapsed so far: 125 hours]

 # TODO